AshmitW/vision-calling/README.md

 # Vision Calling

-This project contains the frontend code for [Vision Calling](https://vision-calling.web.app), an RTC client developed for the my Masters Project
+This project contains the frontend code for [Vision Calling](https://vision-calling.web.app), an RTC client

 ## Running the Application